AdelNoroozi/Pizzami/README.md

 Inside the helpers.py there is a function that checks current server times and tells if it is during the work hours or not. function is used in multiple places inside the project.
 ### scheduler
 The start function inside scheduler.py file handles periodic tasks.
 The tasks should be started in related app's apps.py file.
 This function uses the aspcheduler package.
 It was first implemented with Celery but then refactored using apscheduler so it works both on windows and linux.
 (Celery has too many issues on windows)
+### cache
+The redis_cache function is defined as a decorator for services that would have a better performance with caching.
+This decorator takes a ttl argument so that the records are kept inside redis for that long.
 ## <img src="https://github.com/AdelNoroozi/Pizzami/blob/master/resources/common-app-icon.png?raw=true" style="vertical-align:middle;margin-right:10px;"> common app
-This app contains some abstract classes that can be inheritted by other classes inside other apps.
-This reduces duplicated codes and makes it cleaner.
+This app contains some abstract classes that can be inherited by other classes inside other apps.
+That reduces duplicated codes and makes it cleaner.
 ### models
 The common models are:
 - BaseModel